 The Athens Land Trust office is now open to the public during our standard business hours of 9:00 AM to 5:00 PM, Monday through Friday.

-Help Us Create Healthy Communities
+Help Us Sustain Healthy Communities

 Your donation supports the causes of food justice, land conservation, affordable housing, and economic opportunity for all.

 With over two decades of work with the Athens community, together we’ve made significant progress toward improving access, health, and wealth.